to-fmak/to-fmak/README.md

 ### 📝 Experience

 **Cloud Infrastructure & DevOps**
-- Skilled in designing and building infrastructure environments on AWS, including servers, networks, databases, logging, resource monitoring, and automation.
+- Skilled in designing and building infrastructure environments on AWS and Google Cloud, including servers, networks, databases, logging, resource monitoring, and automation.
 - Proficient in container orchestration services like Amazon ECS and Tencent Kubernetes Engine, as well as CI/CD pipelines using AWS CodePipeline, Jenkins, and GitHub Actions.
 - Extensive experience with Infrastructure as Code (IaC) tools, particularly in Terraform, including designing reusable modules, refactoring codebases, establishing development best practices, and creating strategies for version upgrades.
 Also proficient with AWS CloudFormation and Ansible for infrastructure automation and configuration management.
 - Hands-on experience operating and troubleshooting systems across multi-cloud platforms, including AWS, Google Cloud, and Tencent Cloud.